Skip to content

 She is the joint Clinical Director for stroke in London and until recently was the stroke care group lead for St George’s Hospital.
 She jointly leads the National thrombectomy nursing group.
 She is a member of the Royal College of Physicians Intercollegiate Stroke Working Party and peer review project.
 She was part of the Guideline Development Group for the Stroke National Clinical Guidelines.
 She is also an honorary lecturer and co-convenor of the Acute Care module of the MSc in stroke at University College London.
 Internationally she has worked with stroke services in Guyana, Russia, Vietnam and China to improve stroke care.

-Dr Atticus H Hainsworth
+Professor Atticus Hainsworth

 Dr Atticus Hainsworth